Wonghopper/Wonghopper.github.io/prose.md

 _Code_

+Before looking try to explain the trends, we first want to see if there is any signfication variation between BMI distributions of members of different sexes or races.
+We will use violin plots and regressions for this.

+_Code_

+There does not appear to be signification variation upon these demographics.

 To try and see what might be causing the upward trend, we want to look at the behavior questions over time.
 To do this we will create a function that takes in a question name, calculates the percentage of students who answered affirmative and return the years and percentages.
 We can thus graph the percentage of students who drank milk daily, ate vegetables daily, drank soda daily, and who ate breakfast daily.

 _Code_